from $ 13,182* per person

-At around 3,600 metres, you’ll feel like you’re on top of the world in La Paz!
+Kamisaki!
+At around 3600 metres, you’ll feel like you’re on top of the world in La Paz.
 Although Sucre is the official capital of Bolivia, La Paz is the centre of industry – the country’s brain.
 Despite the abundance of colonial architecture, La Paz's indigenous roots run deep, and the atmosphere in the market-filled streets is both modern and traditional.
-After a 6 pm welcome meeting, enjoy an orientation walk with your leader and get to know the winding streets and pokey alleys.
-If you can't arrange a flight that will have you arrive in time for today's welcome meeting, you may wish to arrive a day early so you're able to attend.
-We'll be happy to book additional accommodation for you (subject to availability).
-If you're going to be late, please inform the hotel reception.
-We'll be collecting your insurance details and next of kin information at this meeting, so please have these on hand.
+After a 2pm welcome meeting, enjoy an orientation walk with your leader and get to know the winding streets and pokey alleys.
+After the meeting, maybe head out into the city, situated in the middle of a vast volcanic crater.
+Breathe the ‘thin’ air, marvel at the vistas of buildings clinging to the canyonsides, and explore the lively streets like Calle Jaen.

-Catch a local bus for about 4 hours along the scenic route to Potosi, where you’ll arrive in the early afternoon.
+Today, say goodbye to Uyuni, and catch a local bus for about 4 hours along the scenic route to Potosi, where you’ll arrive in the early afternoon.
 Potosi has had a turbulent past, centred mostly around its mining successes and failures.
 Once the predominant supplier of silver to colonial-era Spain, Potosi briefly celebrated life as one of the richest cities in the world.
-Explore the architectural remnants of this period of industry in an orientation walk, then the afternoon and evening are yours.
+Explore the architectural remnants of this period of industry on a leader-led orientation walk, then the afternoon and evening are yours.
 Perhaps visit the Santa Teresa Convent Museum to observe the art and treasures on display inside the convent’s original walls or the National Mint Museum.

 Day 8: Sucre